 These broad parameters have been fleshed out by the NDA below into aims and research questions.

 A review of whether the PDS model is the most appropriate model for Ireland is considered not to be in scope given how progressed implementation is and allowing for the need for any new system to have a period of embedding before being judged as being successful or not.
-The main focus will be on how the various teams and CHOs are progressing towards providing a service that is line with national policy and the 12 principles.
+The main focus will be on how the various teams and RHAs are progressing towards providing a service that is line with national policy and the 12 principles.
 However, the review will capture views on whether some elements of the model are not in line with best practice or are not functioning optimally and depending on the findings this may lead to some consideration of the current policy approach.
 Some areas that have been reconfigured for longer may provide some insight into the impact of the model but those are likely to be tentative findings.
 Examples of best or promising practices will be captured where relevant.
 This will all be conducted with a backdrop of challenges in recruitment and retention so a mix of CDNTs with various vacancy rates will be included.

 Looking explicitly at outcomes for children with disabilities who access services through CDNTs is also out of scope.
 An examination of outcomes would require a more longitudinal study and would also require an examination of clinical practices which is not part of this review.
 It is important that this work is done at some point but will not be part of this review.
 However, where information is obtained, for example through the literature review or surveys and interviews related to this topic we will consider whether there are ways that the service can be adapted to facilitate the future measurement of outcomes.